 As a parent, we need to be clear about what sexual values and beliefs we want to share with our kids about sex, preferably before you are put on the spot!

-For example, it is a good idea that both you and your partner are clear on how you feel about contraception, before one of you takes your teenage daughter down to have her contraceptive implant inserted.
+For example, it is a good idea that both you and your partner are clear on how you feel about contraception before one of you takes your teenage daughter down to have her contraceptive implant inserted.

-There is no point giving our kids information about sex if we don’t share with them our sexual values and beliefs.
+There is no point in giving our kids information about sex if we don’t share with them our sexual values and beliefs.

 A value is a deeply held sense of something that is important to us; a personal guide to how we live our life.
 They are shown by what we think, feel, do and say.
 Often we feel quite strongly about particular values.
 At other times we may not even be aware of some of our values.

 An example of a value could be that sexual intercourse should only happen within the sanctity of marriage.

 Attitudes are our thoughts and feelings about what is good, bad, right or wrong.

 An example of an attitude could be that teenagers should wait until they are the legal age before they have sexual intercourse.